CNA Skills Video Provide Partial Bedbath and Backrub https://youtu.be/TH1IVwZmAEE You may be assigned to give…

 Test Tip Tuesday

-#4 of the 5 Secrets to Passing the CNA Clinical Exam
+5 Secrets to Passing the CNA Clinical Exam - Part 2 of 5

-As we continue on with the series, you already know there are 5 big things you need to know when taking the clinical CNA exam:
+If you remember from the last blog, there are 5 big things you need to know when taking the clinical CNA exam:

 - Follow the Care Plan – EXACTLY